Dr. Muriel Moser-Gerber

 > Projects (organized by theme)

-I organized and hosted an expert panel on the question of the reuse and reinscription of inscriptions in Antiquity for the British Epigraphic Society.
+On 28 May 2021 I hosted an expert panel on the question of the reuse and reinscription of inscriptions in Antiquity for the British Epigraphic Society.
 A description of the panel, the presenters and their papers can be found here.

 Project A 02 “The past as a political resource: Remembering as a strategy in Greece under Roman rule”